Kayaking from your Galapagos Cruise

 Kayaking is not a difficult activity at all, and you will go out with your guide or a member of the crew.
 It's a relaxing way to get right out onto the water's surface.
 The waters are tranquil, and your guide will not steer you wrong.
 You don't need any previous boating experience to take advantage of sea kayaking in the Galapagos.

-On the Haugan Cruises, there are several kayaking opportunities on each navigation.
+On the Haugan Cruises Galapagos Cruises, there are several kayaking opportunities on each navigation.
 There are usually only one or two planned opportunities in the itinerary, but if you want to kayak more, this can usually be arranged with your guide and crew.
 All cruises include several landings for sea kayaking.

-Each boat only has two kayaks (which cannot accommodate everyone), so your guide and crew will explain how and when you will be able to rotate kayaking to make sure that everyone who wants to experience this is able to.
+Each boat has two kayaks (which cannot accommodate everyone), so your guide and crew will explain how and when you will be able to rotate kayaking to make sure that everyone who wants to experience this is able to.

 Cerro Brujo (San Cristobal): This is the perfect destination to witness all kinds of wildlife.
 The eroded hill on the northern coast of the island is home to sea lions, shore birds, finches, and mockingbirds.
 Underneath the water, you can see anemones, sponge coral, sea turtles, rays, and all kinds of tropical fish.
 Many travelers consider this to be one of the most scenic beaches in the chain, with white powdery sand and plethora of animals.